 Miro was initially known as the RealtimeBoard platform that makes collaboration quite easy, especially during work from home.
 It’s an online collaborative whiteboard that has the potential to connect the team anytime and from anywhere across the world.
 A highly useful tool for project managers, developers and designers as they can run engaging as well as productive meetings as well as workshops to pursue their operations seamlessly.
 It’s a detailed platform to nurture creativity and perform ideation through research resources and templates.
 The platform has the potential to facilitate diagramming, strategy planning and mapping.

-It’s another UX tool to foster ease of communication.
-Though it aims to make conversations more convenient, it’s not like a messenger or Whatsapp application.
-You can create a specified network of colleagues and restrict communication for an official and work-related purpose only.
 Moreover, Slack enables real-time conversations and allows the heads and managers to maintain multiple teams through their group feature.
 For quick access, the platform has applications for iOS and Android users equipped with all the necessary features.

 Mural is another whiteboard platform that fosters adequate and appropriate collaboration for the stage of ideation.
 The team members can use it to share ideas, comments and sticky notes from different team members in real-time situations.
 It’s one of the most popular tools used by leading companies including Intuit, IBM and Atlassian among others.
 The platform is highly suitable to carry out evaluation, brainstorming, planning and designing processes.
 Another exclusive aspect is the integration feature that enables you to use Jira, Dropbox, Slack and various software on the go.